mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

 Preconfigured addressbooks are processed when the user logs into roundcube.

 - An addressbook discovery is performed for each preset, using the information stored with the preset.
+Depending on the `rediscover_mode` setting, the discovery is performed on every login or only when no addressbooks for the preset are available for the user.
   - Newly found addressbooks are added, except for the special case of shared/public addressbooks (see documentation of the `url` preset parameter).
+  - Addressbooks stored in RCMCardDAV that cannot be discovered anymore are deleted.
-  - For addressbooks already stored in rcmccarddav, all fields that the admin listed in the `fixed` setting of the corresponding preset are updated.
+- For addressbooks already stored in RCMCardDAV, all fields that the admin listed in the `fixed` setting of the corresponding preset are updated.
 Other fields are not updated, since they may have been modified by the user.
-  - Addressbooks stored in rcmccarddav that cannot be discovered anymore are deleted.
 - If the user has addressbooks created from a preset that no longer exists (identified by the Presetname), the addressbooks are deleted from the database.

-__WARNING__: The URL is currently fixed after creation of an addressbook and can neither be changed by the admin, nor by the user.
-This is because one or more addressbook can be created for each preset, based on the result of discovery.
-The URLs of these addressbook may be different from the URL entered by the admin.
-Therefore, no attempt to update the URL field is done.
-If you change the URL, you currently have two options:
-1. If the new URL is a variation of the old one (e.g. hostname change), you can run an SQL UPDATE query directly in the database to adopt all addressbooks.
-2. If the new URL is not easily derivable from the old one, change the key of the preset and change the URL.
-   Addressbooks belonging to the old preset will be deleted upon the next login of the user and freshly created.

 <!-- vim: set ts=4 sw=4 expandtab fenc=utf8 ff=unix tw=120: -->